Skip to main content

 Anita serves on the editorial boards of Work Employment and Society, Work in the Global Economy, Journal of Industrial Relations and Journal of Labor and Society.
 She is a member of British Sociological Association (BSA), British Universities Industrial Relations Association (BUIRA), and has a long-term engagement with the International Labour Process Conference (ILPC).

-Prior to joining King's, Anita was Reader in HRM and Director of Postgraduate Research at Essex Business School, University of Essex.
-She received her PhD, MSc and PGCHE from the University of London, and is a Senior Fellow of the Higher Education Academy (HEA).
+Prior to joining King's, Anita was Reader in HRM and School Director of Postgraduate Research at Essex Business School, University of Essex.
+She received her PhD, MSc and PGCHE from the University of London, and is a Senior Fellow of the Higher Education Academy (SFHEA).

-Anita enjoys and has considerable experience of doctoral supervision.
-She welcomes interest from candidates with some grounding in political economy, sociology, labour studies, history and development studies.
+Anita enjoys and has considerable experience of successful doctoral supervision, and welcomes interest from candidates with some grounding in political economy, sociology, labour studies, history and development studies.

 ResearchGate Profile